 This field specifies the type of name that follows.
 Pre-defined values for this field are specified in section 7.2.
 The name-type should be treated as a hint.
-Ignoring the name type, no two names can be the same

-'''

-(i.e. at least one of the components, or the realm, must be different).
+Ignoring the name type, no two names can be the same (i.e. at least one of the components, or the realm, must be different).
 This constraint may be eliminated in the future.

+name-string
-This field encodes a sequence of components that form a name, each

-component encoded as a GeneralString.
-Taken together, a PrincipalName

-and a Realm form a principal identifier.
-Most PrincipalNames will have

-only a few components (typically one or two).
+This field encodes a sequence of components that form a name, each component encoded as a GeneralString.
+Taken together, a PrincipalName and a Realm form a principal identifier.
+Most PrincipalNames will have only a few components (typically one or two).

-KerberosTime ::=

-GeneralizedTime

--- Specifying UTC time zone (Z)

 The timestamps used in Kerberos are encoded as GeneralizedTimes.
-An encoding

-shall specify the UTC time zone (Z) and shall not include any fractional

-portions of the seconds.
+An encoding shall specify the UTC time zone (Z) and shall not include any fractional portions of the seconds.
 It further shall not include any separators.

-Example: The only valid format for UTC time 6 minutes, 27 seconds after 9 pm

-on 6 November 1985 is 19851106210627Z.
+Example: The only valid format for UTC time 6 minutes, 27 seconds after 9 pm on 6 November 1985 is 19851106210627Z.

-SEQUENCE {

-HostAddress ::=

-addr-type[0]

-INTEGER,

-address[1]

-OCTET STRING

-HostAddresses ::=

-SEQUENCE OF HostAddress
+HOSCAUGIESSES ..- SEQUENCE OF HOSCAUGIESS

 The host address encodings consists of two fields:

 addr-type

 This field specifies the type of address that follows.
-Pre-defined

-values for this field are specified in section 8.1.
+Pre-defined values for this field are specified in section 8.1.

 This field encodes a single address of type addr-type.

 The two forms differ slightly.
-HostAddress contains exactly one address;

-HostAddresses contains a sequence of possibly many addresses.
+HostAddress contains exactly one address; HostAddresses contains a sequence of possibly many addresses.

-AuthorizationData ::=
+'''

-SEQUENCE OF SEQUENCE {
+AuthorizationData ::= SEQUENCE OF SEQUENCE { ad-type[0] INTEGER, ad-data[1] OCTET STRING }

-ad-type[0]

-INTEGER.

-ad-data[1]

-OCTET STRING

-}
+'''

 ad-data

-This field contains authorization data to be interpreted according to

-the value of the corresponding ad-type field.
+This field contains authorization data to be interpreted according to the value of the corresponding ad-type field.

 ad-type

 This field specifies the format for the ad-data subfield.
+All negative values are reserved for local use.
+Non-negative values are reserved for registered use.

+Each sequence of type and data is referred to as an authorization element.
+Elements may be application specific, however, there is a common set of recursive elements that should be understood by all implementations.
+These elements contain other elements embedded within them, and the interpretation of the encapsulating element determines which of the embedded elements must be interpreted, and which may be ignored.
+Definitions for these common elements may be found in Appendix B.

+'''

+te-data

+This field contains opaque data that must be carried with the ticket to

+support extensions to the Kerberos protocol including but not limited

+to some forms of inter-realm key exchange and plaintext authorization

+data.
+See appendix C for some common uses of this field.

+te-type

+This field specifies the format for the te-data subfield.
 All negative

 values are reserved for local use.
 Non-negative values are reserved for

 registered use.

-Each sequence of type and data is referred to as an authorization element.

-Elements may be application specific, however, there is a common set of

-recursive elements that should be understood by all implementations.
-These

-elements contain other elements embedded within them, and the interpretation

-of the encapsulating element determines which of the embedded elements must

-be interpreted, and which may be ignored.
-Definitions for these common

-elements may be found in Appendix B.

-TicketExtensions ::= SEQUENCE OF SEQUENCE {

-te-type[0]

-INTEGER,

-te-data[1]
+APOptions ::=

+BIT STRING

+-- reserved(0),

+-- use-session-key(1),

+-- mutual-required(2)

+TicketFlags ::= BIT STRING

+-- reserved(0),

+-- forwardable(1),

+-- forwarded(2),

+-- proxiable(3),

+-- proxy(4),

+-- may-postdate(5),

+-- postdated(6),

+-- invalid(7),

+-- renewable(8),

+-- initial(9),

+-- pre-authent(10),

+-- hw-authent(11),

+-- transited-policy-checked(12),

+-- ok-as-delegate(13)

+KDCOptions ::=

-OCTET STRING
+BIT STRING io

-}
+-- reserved(0),

+-- forwardable(1),

+-- forwarded(2),

+-- proxiable(3),

+-- proxy(4),

+-- allow-postdate(5),

+-- postdated(6),

+-- unused7(7),

+-- renewable(8),

+-- unused9(9),

+-- unused10(10),

+-- unused11(11),

+-- unused12(12),

+-- unused13(13),

+-- requestanonymous(14),

+-- canonicalize(15),

+-- disable-transited-check(26),

+-- renewable-ok(27),

+-- enc-tkt-in-skey(28),

+-- renew(30),

 '''

-te-data This field contains opaque data that must be carried with the ticket to support extensions to the Kerberos protocol including but not limited to some forms of inter-realm key exchange and plaintext authorization $% \left(\frac{1}{2}\right) =\left(\frac{1}{2}\right) \left(\frac{1}{$ data.
-See appendix C for some common uses of this field. te-type This field specifies the format for the te-data subfield.
-All negative values are reserved for local use.
-Non-negative values are reserved for registered use.
-APOptions ::= BIT STRING -- reserved(0), -- use-session-key(1), -- mutual-required(2) TicketFlags ::= BIT STRING -- reserved(0), -- forwardable(1), -- forwarded(2), -- proxiable(3), -- proxy(4), -- may-postdate(5), -- postdated(6), -- invalid(7), -- renewable(8), -- initial(9), -- pre-authent(10), -- hw-authent(11), -- transited-policy-checked(12), -- ok-as-delegate(13) BIT STRING io KDCOptions ::= -- reserved(0), -- forwardable(1), -- forwarded(2), -- proxiable(3), -- proxy(4), -- allow-postdate(5), -- postdated(6), -- unused7(7), -- renewable(8), -- unused9(9), -- unused10(10), -- unused11(11), -- unused12(12), -- unused13(13), -- requestanonymous(14), -- canonicalize(15), -- disable-transited-check(26), -- renewable-ok(27),

 ASN.1 Bit strings have a length and a value.
 When used in Kerberos for the APOptions, TicketFlags, and KDCOptions, the length of the bit string on generated values should be the smallest number of bits needed to include the highest order bit that is set (1), but in no case less than 32 bits.
-The ASN.1 representation of the bit strings uses unnamed bits, with the meaning of the individual bits defined by the comments in the specification above.
-Implementations should accept values of bit strings of any length and treat the value of flags corresponding to bits beyond the end of the bit string as if the bit were reset (0).
-Comparison of bit strings of different length should treat the smaller string as if it were padded with zeros beyond the high order bits to the length of the longer string[23].
+The